The List Square Coloring Conjecture fails for bipartite planar graphs and their line graphs: Solution to Problems and

 In the following theorem, we are going to show that the square of the line graph of a planar cubic graph is not necessarily chromatic-choosable (using generalized Petersen graphs).
-We have already observed that the square of a planar cubic graph is not necessarily chromatic-choosable. \begin{thm} {There exists an infinite family of planar claw-free $4$-regular graph $G$ satisfying $\chi_M(G^2) > \chi(G^2)+1$.
-In particular, $G$ is the line graph of a planar cubic graph. }\end{thm} \begin{proof} {Let $P$ be a generalized Petersen graph $P(n, 2)$ with vertices $v_i$ and $u_i$ and edges $v_iv_{i+1}$, $v_iu_i$, $u_iu_{i+2}$, where $i\in Z_n=\{1,\ldots, n\}$ and $n$ is divisible by $5$.
+We have already observed that the square of a planar cubic graph is not necessarily chromatic-choosable.
+This result answers a question by Cranston (2023) \cite[Page 9]{Cranston-2023} as well. \begin{thm} \end{thm} \begin{proof} {Let $P$ be a generalized Petersen graph $P(n, 2)$ with vertices $v_i$ and $u_i$ and edges $v_iv_{i+1}$, $v_iu_i$, $u_iu_{i+2}$, where $i\in \mathbb{Z}_n=\{1,\ldots, n\}$ and $n$ is divisible by $5$.
 Let $G$ be the line graph of $P$.
 Note that $P$ and $G$ are planar when $n$ is divisible by $10$.
 For notational simplicity, we use $x_i$, $y_i$ and $z_i$ in $V(G)$ corresponding to the edges $v_iv_{i+1}$, $v_iu_i$, and $u_iu_{i+2}$.
 It was known that $\chi(G^2)=5$, see~\cite[Theorem 3.1]{Yang-Wu-2018}.
-To see this it is enough to color any triple of vertices $x_i$, $y_{i+3}$, and $z_{i+2}$ by the same color $r$ where $i\stackrel{5}{\equiv}r\in Z_5$.
+To see this, it is enough to color any triple of vertices $x_i$, $y_{i+3}$, and $z_{i+2}$ by the same color $r$ where $i\stackrel{5}{\equiv}r\in \mathbb{Z}_5$.

-Now, we are going to show that $\chi_{M}(G^2) > \chi(G^2)+1$.
-We assign the list $\bar{1}$ on all $x_i$, assign the list $\bar{2}$ on all $y_i$, and assign the list the list $\bar{3}$ on the remaining vertices, where $\bar{j}=Z_6\setminus \{j\}$.
-Suppose, to the contrary, that $G^2$ admits such a list coloring $c:V(G)\rightarrow Z_6$.
+Now, we are going to show that $\chi^1_\ell(G^2) > \chi(G^2)$.
+We assign the list $\bar{1}$ on all $x_i$, assign the list $\bar{2}$ on all $y_i$, and assign the list the list $\bar{3}$ on the remaining vertices, where $\bar{j}=\mathbb{Z}_6\setminus \{j\}$.
+Suppose, to the contrary, that $G^2$ admits such a list coloring $c:V(G)\rightarrow \mathbb{Z}_6$.
 First assume that colors of any two vertices $y_{i}$ and $z_{i-1}$ are the same.
 Let contract any pair of such vertices and call the resulting induced subgraph with these new vertices by $H$.
-If we consider the coloring for $H$ obtained from $G$, this coloring uses at most four colors of $Z_6\setminus \{2,3\}$.
+If we consider the coloring for $H$ obtained from $G$, this coloring uses at most four colors of $\mathbb{Z}_6\setminus \{2,3\}$.
 This is a contradiction, since $H$ contains some cliques with size $5$.

 Now, we may assume that there exists an integer $i$ such that all colors of the vertices $x_{i},y_{i},z_{i} ,x_{i+1},y_{i+1}, y_{i+2}$ are different.
 We denote them by $a_1,\ldots, a_6$, respectively.
 Hence $c(x_{i+2})=a_2$ and $c(x_{i-1})=a_6$.
 Since $c(z_{i+2})\in \{ a_1,a_5\}$ and $c(z_{i-2})\in \{ a_4,a_5\}$, according to the symmetry property of $G$, we may assume that $c(z_{i+2})= a_1$ (note that $z_{i+2}$ and $z_{i-2}$ are adjacent).
 In addition, it is easy to check that $c(x_{i+3})\in \{a_3,a_5\}$, $c(y_{i+3})\in \{a_1,a_3\}$, $c(y_{i+4})\in \{a_4,a_5\}$, and $c(z_{i+1})\in \{a_3,a_6\}$.
 If $c(z_{i+1})=a_3$, then we must have $c(x_{i+3})=a_5$, $c(y_{i+3})=a_1$, and $c(z_{i+2})=a_4$.
 These imply that $1,2\not \in \{a_1,\ldots, a_6\}\setminus \{a_3\}$ which is a contradiction.